thomascchen/view_components/docs/content/components/underlinenav.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

 Use `UnderlineNav` to style page links as tabs with an underlined selected state.
+For panel navigation, see [UnderlinePanel](/components/underlinepanel).

+- By default, `UnderlineNav` renders links within a `nav` element.
+Since `nav` has an implicit landmark role of `navigation`, it should be used sparingly.
+- For non-major links, set the tag to `:div`.

 ## Arguments